Topological surface Fermi arcs in the magnetic Weyl semimetal Co$_3$Sn$_2$S$_2$: Results

-Further details regarding the contributions of the different scattering intensities are presented in Fig.~\ref{fig:Sn}(c--h).
+Further details regarding the contributions of the different scattering intensities are presented in Fig.~\ref{fig:Sn}(d--i).
 As highlighted by the rectangle in Fig.~\ref{fig:Sn}(a), the Fermi arc appears as a nearly straight line at $E_F$.
-As a consequence, the intensities of the JDOS from arc--arc scatterings form the $G_0$ point centered lines, which are indicated by $q_1$, $q_2$, and $q_3$ in Fig.~\ref{fig:Sn}(c, d and e).
-In contrast, the JDOS patterns arising from scatterings between the Fermi arcs and trivial FSs are relatively wide due to the curvature of the trivial FS, as shown in Fig.~\ref{fig:Sn}(f--h), with the corresponding wave vectors labeled as $q_4$, $q_5$, and $q_6$.
-Besides the $G_0$ centered region, the $q_4$, $q_5$, and $q_6$ scattering channels also yield some high intensity patterns about 0.5 to 1.0 $\mathrm{\AA}^{-1}$ away from $G_0$.
-By considering all the arc-related scatterings by considering the overall rotation symmetry, it is clear that the arc-related JDOSs dominate the whole QPI pattern near $G_0$, as is highlighted in Fig.~\ref{fig:Sn}(b).
+As a consequence, the intensity of the JDOS from intra--arc scattering forms the $G_0$ point centred line, which is indicated by $q_1$ in Fig.~\ref{fig:Sn}(d).
+In contrast, the JDOS patterns arising from scatterings between the Fermi arcs and trivial FSs are relatively wide due to the curvature of the trivial FS, as shown in Fig.~\ref{fig:Sn}(g--i), with the corresponding wave vectors labeled as $q_4$, $q_5$, and $q_6$.
+To distinguish arc-related scatterings from the full QPI, we combined all the Fermi arc related JDOS in Fig.~\ref{fig:Sn}(c), where includes the intra--arc scattering of Fermi arcs, the inter--arc scattering between two Fermi arcs, and the inter-arc scattering between Fermi arcs and trivial FSs.
+Comparing with the full QPI, the arc-related QPI mainly dominate the six triangular regions near the central point $G_0$.

 In contrast, the Fermi arc is very short for the S-terminated surface due to strong mixing between its central part with the bulk states.
 Fig.~\ref{fig:S}(a) displays the entire visible FSs, which include part of the Fermi arcs and part of the trivial FS that is not merged into the bulk.
 As a result of the short visible Fermi arc, arc--arc scattering only contributes a marginal amount to the overall QPI pattern.
-As indicated in Fig.~\ref{fig:S}(a, c), $q_1$, which represents arc--arc scattering from the same Fermi arc, yields only a tiny contribution to the whole $q$ space---one contribution located around the center of the BZ, and two others at ($q_x$, $q_y$)=($\pm0.5$, $q_y$).
+As indicated in Fig.~\ref{fig:S}(a, d), $q_1$, which represents arc--arc scattering from the same Fermi arc, yields only a tiny contribution to the whole $q$ space---one contribution located around the center of the BZ, and two others at ($q_x$, $q_y$)=($\pm0.5$, $q_y$).